 The leather that was the coolest looking and feeling had to be the Gridiron grip.
 The Gridiron grip uses the exact same leather used on NFL footballs.
-My curiosity got the best of me and I had to ask how he got the same leather.
+I had to ask how he got the same leather.
 He laughed and said he couldn’t tell me.
 This grip has the same ProTac as the others but I have to say despite it being really cool looking it may not be the best if you are playing in damp conditions.
 I’m not saying it slipped on me but there is a reason they prep NFL game balls as much as they do.
 The leather is naturally kind of slick.
-With that being said, the ProTac on the putter grip provided a great feel.
+To combat this they apply the Protac and the ProTac on the putter grip provided a great feel.

 My personal favorite had to be the Major Leaguer.
-As the name suggests, it is the same leather used in baseball gloves.
-It sort of took me back to being a kid.
+The Major Leaguer is the same leather used in a brand new baseball glove.
+It took me back to being a kid.
 I loved the smell and feel of a new glove.
 The only thing better than the smell of a new glove was the smell of a broken in glove.
 The Major Leaguer was my favorite putter grip and possibly my favorite club grip.
 It was soft and tacky with a perfect amount of feed back.

 The shape of the grips are unique to Best Grips.
 They have a reduced taper design that Zach has named the Pro Taper.
 Better players usually add additional tape to the bottom half of their grip to reduce the taper and keep their hands quiet.
 With the Pro Taper design, this extra modification isn’t necessary anymore.
 I will also say these have a different feel than a rubber grip.
 Rubber grips are softer in a squishy sense.
 The grips will cost you quite a bit up front, but if you are following professional’s recommendations, you should be regripping once a year.
 As with most leather products these don’t seem to wear out.
 On the contrary, they really wear in after some play, making them feel great.
 Depending on the grip you use, regripping your irons can cost you up to 80-90 dollars.
-If you keep these grips for 2 years which isn’t uncommon they will have paid for themselves.
+These grips easily last 2 years.
+If you look at the savings on year two they will easily pay for themselves

 The Performance Center